kyleoettle/dutch_blitz/rules.md

 - Card follows avatar when held

 ### Drop Rules
-- Must be near a shared Dutch Pile to drop
+- Must be near a shared Dutch pile to drop
 - Can only drop if move is valid (correct sequence)
 - Invalid drops return card to player

 ## Scoring (Optional)
 - **Blitz Pile:** -2 points per card remaining
-- **Dutch Piles:** +1 point per card contributed
+- **Dutch piles:** +1 point per card contributed
 - **Goal:** Positive score by contributing more than remaining in Blitz

 ## AI Implementation Notes